domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 ```

-Use directive useVirtualKeyboard in input component to connect input element with keyboard
+Use directive "useVirtualKeyboard" in input component to connect input element with keyboard

 ```typescript
 <input type="text" useVirtualKeyboard placeholder="Type here..." />